 1. Flower Half Sleeve Tattoo

-Half sleeve tattoos make a statement because not only do they cover a large amount of skin, but the theme that is chosen often includes intricate detailing.
-Flowers are some of the most popular choices to get inked because there are so many different types, all with varying symbolism.
-In general, blooms can represent love, but depending on what you choose, your body art can be tailored specifically to you, with personal meaning.
+Half sleeve tattoos make a statement because not only do they cover a large amount of skin, but the chosen theme often includes intricate detailing.
+Flower tattoos are some of the most popular choices to get inked because there are so many different types, all with varying symbolism.
+Blooms can generally represent love, but depending on your choice, your body art can be tailored specifically to you, with personal meaning.
 For example, a red rose represents passion, while a black one is associated with death or grief.
 A cherry blossom is linked to life and beauty, and a daffodil is connected with honesty and truth.

 2. Tribal Half Sleeve Tattoo

-Tribal tattoos are deeply symbolic, especially if you do your research beforehand and know what they represent.
-Many cultures have used tattooing to express their pride and heritage, and their ink tells a story.
-If you keep this in mind, you will understand how it could be incredibly offensive to walk into a tattoo studio and pick out a design at random with little thought to where it came from or what the unique combination of symbols and patterns mean.
-You want to avoid doing this, so you can have body art you can be proud of.
+Tribal tattoos are deeply symbolic, especially if you research beforehand and know what they represent.
+Many cultures have used tattooing to express their pride and heritage; their ink tells a story.
+If you keep this in mind, you will understand how it could be incredibly offensive to walk into a tattoo studio and randomly pick out a design with little thought about where it came from or what the unique combination of symbols and patterns means.
+You want to avoid doing this to have body art you can be proud of.

 3. Japanese Half Sleeve Tattoo

-Japanese tattoos, or Irezumi, have a very distinct style, usually defined by bright colors and bold designs.
-Body art is connected with their culture, but many of the symbols used have filtered into mainstream tattooing and a popular choice for both men and women.
+Japanese tattoos, or Irezumi, have a distinct style, usually defined by bright colors and bold designs.
+Body art is connected with their culture, but many symbols have filtered into mainstream tattooing and are a popular choice for both men and women.
 If you want a half sleeve that turns heads, you will love this body art approach.
 Images often include koi fish, dragons, cherry blossoms, lotuses, and the phoenix.